Nasim Ali

-Nasim "Nash" Ali (নাসিম আলী; born 7 February 1969) is a British Labour Party politician, councillor for Regent's Park, former Cabinet Member for Young People in Camden Council and former Mayor of Camden.
+Nasim "Nash" Ali (নাসিম আলী; born 7 February 1969) is a British Labour Party politician, former councillor for Regent's Park, former Cabinet Member for Young People in Camden Council and former Mayor of Camden.
 In May 2003, at the age of 34, after being elected Mayor of Camden, he became the UK's youngest mayor, as well as the first Bangladeshi and first Muslim mayor.

+In 2026 he lost his seat.

 Early life

 Ali was born in Islampur, Shah Paran Thana, Sylhet District, East Pakistan (now Bangladesh) and came to the United Kingdom at the age of seven in 1976.
 He grew up on the Regent's Park Estate.
 He attended Netley Primary School and South Camden Community School, he left with one O-level in Art.

 In 2001, Ali graduated with a BA in Informal and Community Education by distance learning from the University of Kent.

 Ali's elder brother, Sitar, is treasurer of the Bengali Workers' Association.